sch3fr/StudyDump/README.md

 Feelin' good about myself.
 ## 6-AUG-21
 Today I'm trying to add a feature to the todo app, but it ain't working so far.
 Not every Sunday can be Easter eh?
+## 7-AUG-21
+Another day of struggle.
+I'm trying to change the task of my JTDI app from string to its own class with the name string and finished bool.
+But when I do that, my saving solution is not working and it messes up the list view.
+I'm not pushing todays and yesterdays updates, since it is not working yet, and there is a somewhat working version on my JTDI repo right now.